 If you belong to an industry or professional organization, you can in some cases receive legal assistance from them to pursue a case regarding the objection of an invoice.

 If you receive an invoice for a service or item that you have not ordered, after checking the facts, report the sender for fraud.
 Never call the person concerned, but send all communication through regular mail or fax (see above).
 Compile and archive each document regarding the fraud attempt so that your evidence position should be as good as possible during a potential trial.
-If you belong to an industry or professional organization, in some cases you can get legal assistance from them if your police report results in a trial.
+If you belong to an industry or professional organisation, in some cases you can get legal assistance from them if your police report results in a trial.

 Report questionable business practices